 "Enquiries are ongoing.
 Therefore it would be inappropriate to comment."

-Separately, a man from Durham, 53, pleaded guilty in June 2012 to a theft by finding charge investigated by Surrey Police.
+Separately, a Mel Dawson, 53, from Durham, pleaded guilty in June 2012 to a theft by finding charge investigated by Surrey Police.

 MALFEASANCE: Lawyer Nick Freeman said deletions would pervert course of justice (Nick Freeman)

 After the case concluded he claims he discovered all incoming and outgoing call log data relevant to his case had been erased from the phone and omitted from a forensic report of its data disclosed by the prosecution.

 His complaint to police was thrown out, but he continues to pursue it.

 A Surrey Police spokesman said: "The complaint was not upheld."

 Celebrity lawyer Nick Freeman, known as Mr Loophole, said: "if these allegations are true and deliberate it could amount to perverting the course of justice and malfeasance in public office charges against police."